Latin name: Rosmarinus officinalis

 Physical uses: Respiratory congestion, infections, colds, flu, sinusitis, bronchitis, fatigue, poor circulation, muscle aches, stiff joints, general stimulant, immune support.

 Skin care uses: Dandruff, scalp tonic, minor skin infections.

 Psychological uses: Nervous exhaustion, chronic fatigue, mild depression, mental fatigue, mental fog.

 Notes: Use Rosemary, ct. cineole in 1-5% dilution.
 Avoid during pregnancy and nursing.
-Avoid with high blood pressure.
+Avoid if you have high blood pressure.

 *Chemical components: Chemical component percentages may vary.
 Essential 3 offers a Certificate of Analysis for review.